ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>

 <h3>4.
-Refresh Tokens and Supabase/Node JS — A Best Security Approach - <a href="https://medium.com/@abdullahaak06/refresh-tokens-and-supabase-node-js-a-best-security-approach-8839f04c9c96" target="_blank" rel="noopener noreferrer">link</a></h3>
+Installment 4: Speedy developer environments - <a href="https://medium.com/slope-stories/installment-4-speedy-developer-environments-15406cd31588" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Abdullah Ahmad`**
+✍️ **posted by `Alvin Sng`**

-<blockquote>Hi everyone!
-I worked in 1 project for a few months and never touched the auth module, not being sure at all why the user seemed to…</blockquote>
+<blockquote>This post is the fourth installment in our multi-part series, “How Slope Operates a Lean Engineering Team in the Era of Increasing…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>